 CIN number is used for tracking all the aspects of a registered company from its date of incorporation from the ROC.
 This unique number/code is mainly used during audits and presenting reports or any form submission to MCA.
-CIN is required to be printed on company’s official publications, invoices, e-form on MCA’s website, letterheads, memos, notices and bills.
-This number can also be used for tracking and identifying companies for information related purposes which are already with the ROC or MCA.
+CIN is required to be printed on the company’s official publications, invoices, e-form on MCA’s website, letterheads, memos, notices, and bills.
+This number can also be used for tracking and identifying companies for information-related purposes which are already with the ROC or MCA.

-Company can get a CIN number by visiting the official website of MCA.
-Filling in application form and depositing all the required documents.
-Finally, submitting the payment to receive CIN number after review and approval from MCA.
+The company can get a CIN number by visiting the official website of MCA.
+Filling in an application form and depositing all the required documents.
+Finally, submitting the payment to receive the CIN number after review and approval from MCA.

 Factors that lead to change in CIN number

 - If there is any change in the listing status of a company

 - If there is any change in the location or state of the registered office of India

 - If the industry of the company changes